 Option #1: Worm Composting

-Vermicomposting, a.k.a., worm composting, is the practice of using worms to do your composting.
-The worms feed on your fruit and vegetable trimmings and decompose them for you.
-The goal of vermicomposting is to create the ideal environment for worms to thrive so they can efficiently decompose the material you feed them.
+Vermicomposting, a.k.a., worm composting, is the practice of using worms to compost your fruit and vegetable trimmings.
+The goal of worm composting is to create the ideal environment for worms to thrive so they can efficiently decompose the material you feed them.
 Worm composting is simple.
 You need a box, bedding, fruit and vegetable trimmings, and worms.
 More detailed information about worm composting.

 Option #2: In-Ground Composting